wso2/wso2-qa-artifacts/products/wso2_APIManager/other_resources/jmeter_scripts/add_publish_subscribe_apis/1.9.1/README.md

 Description:- This testcase creates an api with the same name under two different tenant domains, publishes to the relevant store section and subscribes to the published apis.

+Server Parameters:-
+server - ip address of the server port - 9443 if running with offset 0 apiname - desired API name

+Other variables:-
+- In order to set the number of created APIs set the value of Test Plan --> Loop Controller => Loop count to a desired number

 Pre-Conditions:-
 - There should be a tenant domain with postfix 'evan.com'
 - evan.com domain should have an admin user created with credentials provided in User Parameters section User_2 column